 You'll win a round by taking a certain number of Boss Yokai cards, which will score you points.
 Be careful; you can lose a round by taking too many cards that aren't Boss Yokai!

 The main text of this rulebook will cover the 4-player team game.
-Changes for the 3-player game are at the end of this rulebook.
+Changes for the 3-player game are covered in 8.
+The 3-Player game.